Trump aims for adulation. Biden goes virtual. The two presidential candidates are running vastly different campaigns as Election Day nears

 The coronavirus pandemic has prompted the Biden campaign to experiment with different strategies, including some that could prove useful in a post-coronavirus world and mark a potential shift in the way campaigns are conducted.

-Among its approaches, campaign officials have used trucks as mobile offices at which voters can pick up literature and yard signs without entering a building and which serve as drive-through pickups.
+Among its approaches, campaign officials have used trucks as mobile offices at which voters can pick up literature and yard signs without entering a building, and they’ve also set up drive-through pickups.
+Jenn Ridder, states director for the Biden campaign, said these tactics could be helpful in rural areas during future campaigns.
+Ridder said she also has found that engaging people in virtual events often leads to them volunteering to make phone calls or conduct other outreach later on.

+“It’s taken a little bit more proactiveness on us to track these people down and suck them into the campaign, rather than just a big rally at the park where people show up and you just sign them up right there,” Ridder said.
+“It’s been a little more work.”

 Trump, meanwhile, has been determined to project strength during a crisis, which he often does by flouting the advice health of experts and basking in the support of his most ardent fans.